 Like its toys, Toy Story 4 has an identity problem: it doesn’t quite know what it is or what gives it meaning and worth.
 That’s a harsh Sid-ister opening statement to make about a beloved Pixar series which has given us some of the best animated films of all time.
 Yet it’s appropriate for this odd and scattered fourth film tacked on to a trilogy which was satisfactorily completed with Toy Story 3.
-Even as it features some of the funniest jokes and most exquisitely detailed animation in a Pixar film to-day, this new adventure with Woody (Tom Hanks) and Buzz (Tim Allen) raises plenty of strange ontological questions about the toys’ existence and purpose while giving less-than-satisfying answers.
+Even as it features some of the funniest jokes and most exquisitely detailed animation in a Pixar film to-date, this new adventure with Woody (Tom Hanks) and Buzz (Tim Allen) raises plenty of strange ontological questions about the toys’ existence and purpose while giving less-than-satisfying answers.

 First, the fun.
 Andy’s old toys are making adjustments to their new life with the spunky Bonnie (Madeleine McGraw).
 As she nervously heads into kindergarten, Woody hops along to help bring her comfort on her first day of orientation.
 She makes a new friend (literally) by wrapping pipe cleaner and gluing googly eyes to a plastic spork that Woody fished out of the trash bin.
 What emerges is Forky (Tony Hale), a Frankenstein’s monster of a toy born with an existential crisis: he thinks he’s trash, but Woody insists he’s Bonnie’s toy; he bears her name on his foot/popsicle sticks, and thus is deemed as important.
 Yet he continually tries to throw himself away, seeking to be discarded with the zeal of a religious fundamentalist.
 It’s darkly hilarious as Forky’s semi-suicidal tendencies and awkward bodily movements–his pipe cleaner arms are always falling off–keep Woody and the other toys on their toes.